 The MIOS itself is physically located in McAllen, TX and conducts monthly meetings.
 However, it has corresponding members worldwide, including Belize, Canada, Mexico, South Africa, Sweden, the United Kingdom, and the United States.
 The society welcomes new members, wherever they may reside.

-The MIOS's annual membership fee for the year 2013 is thirty dollars U.S. ($30) and includes twelve monthly issues of the MIOS Journal (ISSN 1934-4880).
+The MIOS's annual individual membership fee for the year 2014 is thirty dollars U.S. ($30) and includes twelve monthly issues of the MIOS Journal (ISSN 1934-4880).
 Memberships begun mid-year will still receive all journal issues for that year.
 If interested in joining the society, please contact the MIOS for more information.

 The MIOS Journal is always seeking new authors to write articles and book reviews on any aspect of orchids, be it scientific, horticultural, or popular.
 If interested in writing for the journal, or if you wish to submit an article for possible publication, please contact the editor.